 Children need more activity.
-Encourage your child (ages 6 to 17) to do moderate to vigorous activity at least 1 hour every day.
+Encourage your child (age 6 to 17) to do moderate to vigorous activity at least 1 hour every day.

-Here's another way you can tell if an activity or exercise is making you work hard enough to count as moderate activity.
-If you can't talk while you do it, you're working too hard.
-You're at the right level if you can talk but not sing during the activity.
+Here's an easy way to tell if your exercise is moderate: If you can't talk while you're doing the activity, you're working too hard.
+You're at a moderate level of activity if you can talk but not sing during the activity.

 What types of physical activity improve fitness?